cpitman/cpitman.github.io/_posts/2017-03-16-waiting-for-remote-systems-in-a-jenkins-pipeline.md

 title: Waiting for Remote Systems in a Jenkins Pipeline
 categories: jenkins cicd
 ---

+**Update:** I've released a Jenkins Plugin that makes this a lot easier, see [this update post](/jenkins/cicd/2017/03/31/waiting-for-remote-systems-in-a-jenkins-pipeline-now-easier.html) for details!

 When putting together a CICD pipeline, I often want to add stages that depend on a remote system executing a task that could potentially take a long time to complete.
 Or I want to integrate with a web based system that gives a callback when a task is complete (welcome to the future).

 The remote system could be doing lots of things: